 If you have a leaky faucet, it is most likely an easy enough fix and stems from the packing nut.

 First, locate the packing nut and loosen the handle completely before using a wrench to tighten the nut up.
-If that doesn’t work, loosen it up and wrap about 8 inches of Teflon tape or valve packing around it to help seal it and create a secure connection once you tighten it back up.
+If that doesn’t work, loosen it up and wrap about eight inches of Teflon tape or valve packing around it to help seal it and create a secure connection once you tighten it back up.

 Want to see this in action?
 Watch below!

 Hose ends under the fittings can often warp and break from temperature fluctuations, water that freezes within the hose, or from continual flexing near and around the connections.
-Just because your hose is damaged enough to leak water, doesn’t mean you need to invest in a new hose (occasionally an expensive purchase).
+Just because your hose is damaged enough to leak water doesn’t mean you need to invest in a new hose (occasionally an expensive purchase).

 To fix this problem, cut off the end of the hose under the fitting and get yourself a hose fitting repair kit to replace the ends.
-Since these only cost a small fraction of a hose replacement, you will practically get a new hose for free.
-Check out how easy this is do below:
+Since this only costs a small fraction of a hose replacement, you will practically get a new hose for free.

-    To see how this works, watch below!
+To see how this works, watch below: